simonwhiteQA/HTML-Basics/README.md

 # HTML-Basics

-Exercises using HTML and CSS fundamentals to create web pages.
+HTML and CSS fundamentals used to create web pages.